tomatolog/manticore/docs/8_sphinxql_reference/show_agent_status.rst

     9 rows in set (0.00 sec)

 Finally, you can check the status of the agents in a specific distributed index.
-It can be done with a SHOW AGENT index STATUS statement.
-That statement shows the index HA status (ie. whether or not it uses agent mirrors at all), and then the mirror information (specifically: address, blackhole and persistent flags, and the mirror selection probability used when one of the `weighted-probability strategies <../index_configuration_options/hastrategy.html>`__ is in effect).
+It can be done with a SHOW AGENT ‘index’ STATUS statement.
+That statement shows the index HA status (ie. whether or not it uses agent mirrors at all), and then the mirror information (specifically: address, blackhole and persistent flags, and the mirror selection probability used when one of the `weighted-probability strategies <../index_configuration_options/hastrategy.md>`__ is in effect).

 ::